learnWithZak/PlaceBook/README.md

 ### Untitled bookmarks
-Long-tap anywhere on the map and the bookmark Activity screen pops up with a new untitled bookmark using a default photo.
+When the user long-tap anywhere on the map and the bookmark pops up with a new untitled bookmark using a default photo.

 https://user-images.githubusercontent.com/111642558/197928582-7f6257c7-0e71-47c0-bff2-32c479ddf1f2.mp4

 ### Share your notes with others
 As you can see in this video demo, you can share your notes with your friends.
-Also, you can choose/change the category of the bookmark
+Also, you can choose/change the category of the bookmark.

 https://user-images.githubusercontent.com/111642558/197823571-56c26091-1e45-40c6-ac9c-8a0d4d6a3258.mp4